This blog may contain affiliate links. Read our disclosure policy for more info.

 - Location: Short drive from the town of La Tigra, 1 hour from La Fortuna, 2 hours from San Jose

-- Amenities: Restaurant, free private parking, complimentary WiFi, garden, terrace
+- Amenities: Free private parking, complimentary WiFi in public areas, garden, terrace

-La Tigra Rainforest Lodge is situated in the Northern Highlands of Costa Rica near La Fortuna.
+Cecropia Ecolodge is situated in the Northern Highlands of Costa Rica near La Fortuna.
 It’s set in a relaxing environment with lush trees and plants surrounding the property.
-Lots of animals and birds are around here and trails that lead to a river can also be found around the ecolodge.
+Lots of animals and birds are around here, and there are 3 km of trails around the ecolodge.

-La Tigra Rainforest Lodge is dedicated to preserving the natural state of the environment while catering to the needs of travelers.
-Among the efforts they have made include incorporating green spaces like gardens on the property, building the cabins with local wood, not putting wild animals on display, and launching projects that directly support the nearby school, San Jorge de la Roca Elementary School.
+Cecropia Ecolodge is dedicated to preserving the natural state of the environment while catering to the needs of travelers.
+Among the efforts they have made include incorporating green spaces like gardens on the property and not putting wild animals on display.

 Additionally, the eco-lodge uses local guides and businesses, teaches the importance of conservation to guests, uses local ingredients for the meals, supplies job opportunities for the community, and carries out reforestation projects.

-Additional amenities are available here including a WiFi connection and a private parking space that are both free of charge.
-There’s also laundry service and an airport shuttle if you need it.
+Additional amenities are available here including a WiFi connection in common areas and a private parking space that are both free of charge.
+There’s also laundry service available for an additional charge.

-For meals, the restaurant has continental, American, and vegetarian options available for breakfast, lunch, and dinner.
+For meals, the restaurant has continental, American, and vegetarian options available for breakfast.
 The dishes they serve are created with ingredients that are either purchased from local farmers or grown right on the property.

 - Amenities: Restaurant, free WiFi connection, shared lounge, terrace, free parking, shared kitchen, garden, spa

-- Price range: Rates typically range from $51-$95 USD per night
+- Price range: Rates typically range from $60 to $135 USD per night

-There are only four guest rooms on the property (so book now if you want one!) and they are priced at $51-95 USD per night.
-Each includes bed linens, a wardrobe, a flat-screen TV with cable, and a coffee/tea maker.
-Rooms also have a sitting area, a dining area, and a private bathroom featuring a shower with rainfall showerheads.
+There are multiple villas on the property with different room configurations (so book now if you want a specific one!) and they are priced at $60 to $135 USD per night.
+Each includes cable TV, seating and dining areas, plus a private bathroom with a shower.

-A perk I really liked is the free access to the garden, shared lounge, terrace, and a shared kitchen.
+A perk I really liked is the free access to the garden and furnished terraces as well as an outdoor pool.
 The private parking space is also free of charge, as well as the WiFi connection which is available throughout the property.

-If you’re in need of spa services, Kinkajou Ecolodge can also provide them for you for an additional charge.
+If you’re in need of spa services, San Rafael Ecolodge can also provide them for you for an additional charge.
 They offer a variety of massages, body scrubs, waxing services, facial treatments, and beauty services.

 The property also makes sure to take care of the environment, and some of the environmentally-friendly practices here include no longer using single-use plastic items, water-efficient toilets and showers in accommodations, and lighting that uses energy-efficient LED bulbs.